philiph99/Sarculator_MetaAnalysis/README.md

    Run `risk_of_bias.R` to create a bar chart and traffic light plot summarising the risk-of-bias assessments stored in `dat_rob.csv`.

 The scripts rely on the packages `metamisc`, `coda`, `ggplot2`, and `dplyr`.
 Install them in your R environment if they are not already available.
+In order to perform the Bayesian meta-analysis, the `metamisc` package depends on the packages `runjags` and `rjags`.
+JAGS must be installed on the local machine to run the `rjags` package.